chongyaoo/tp/docs/team/chongyaoo.md

     - Snooze functionality for one-time reminders with validation to prevent past-time snoozing
     - Turn on/off functionality to enable/disable reminders without deletion
     - Clock dependency injection for testable time operations
-    - Comprehensive unit tests for timing edge cases and concurrent operations
+    - Comprehensive unit tests for UI, handling and storage of Reminders

 * **Scheduler Component**: Implemented background reminder monitoring system: